Professor of Jewish Civilization at Georgetown, failed jazz musician, expat Brooklynite.

 Berlinerblau toggles between “pure” academic writing and more public-facing endeavors.
 In terms of the latter, he has written for, appeared on, or had his work discussed in The New York Times, The Washington Post, The Economist, Salon, The Guardian, The New Republic, The Nation, NPR, Tablet, Commentary, The Forward, The Jerusalem Post, Haaretz, Canadian Broadcast Network, The Chronicle of Higher Education, Al-Jazeera, Times Higher Education, The Daily Beast, New York Magazine, PBS, MSNBC, CBS, CBC, TF1, AFP, and CNN.

 To this point, he has authored eight academic books, two trade books (Houghton Mifflin Harcourt; Melville House), and more than thirty scholarly articles.
 In recent years Berlinerblau has spent most of his time researching secularism, defining secularism, and arguing about secularism with those on the Left and on the Right.
 In addition, he has written much about literature and aesthetics on the one hand, and religion and politics on the other.
-A coming project focuses on the history and future of African-American and Jewish-American relations.
+His most recent project (co-authored with Professor Terrence Johnson) explored what is known as "Black-Jewish relations," though the authors find that shorthand to be very problematic!
+His next project focuses on comedy, blasphemy, and global affairs.
 He lives in Washington DC and sometimes writes about himself in the third-person.